unref-ptr/lwIOLink/Readme.md

 *A Light weight IO-Link device communication library for Arduino.*

-After improving my last project [Hardcoded IO-Link](https://github.com/unref-ptr/hardcoded-iolink), I have managed to reduce the complexity of the IO-Link communication to send (PDIn) and receive data (PDOut) over an IO-Link Master.
+This library reduces the complexity of the IO-Link communication to send (PDIn) and receive data (PDOut) over an IO-Link Master.
 The reason the library is called "light weight" is because it simplifies the communication and some of the "complex" features are missing.
+It must be noted that the aim of this library was not to follow the spec. but to simplify the communication by "dumbing down" the protocol.

 ## Features